j9brown/esphome-seelevel/README.md

       name: "Water Volume"
       # Maps from level to volume
       # Requires at least two entries, can have more for tanks of non-uniform volume
-      # Entries must be arranged in non-decreasing order in both level and in volume
+      # Entries must be arranged in non-decreasing order in both level and in volume.
-      # Valid units of volume are: 'gal' (gallon) and 'L' (liter)
+      # Valid units of volume are: 'gal' (gallon) and 'L' (liter).
+      # Note: The sensor's native unit of measurement is the liter even when gallons are
+      #       used to define the mapping.
       map:
         - { level: 1.0, volume: 0 L }
         - { level: 5.0, volume: 25 L }